haml/haml/REFERENCE.md

 #### HTML-style Attributes: `()`

 Haml also supports a terser, less Ruby-specific attribute syntax based on HTML's attributes.
-These are used with parentheses instead of brackets, like so:
+These are used with parentheses instead of braces, like so:

     %html(xmlns="http://www.w3.org/1999/xhtml" xml:lang="en" lang="en")